Pediatric Pneumonia Workup

 Thoracentesis

-This procedure is performed for diagnostic and therapeutic purposes in children with pleural effusions (eg, when pleural fluid is impinging on lung or cardiac function) (see the image below).
+This procedure is performed for diagnostic and therapeutic purposes in children with pleural effusions (eg, when pleural fluid is impinging on lung or cardiac function).
+See the image below.

-A breakdown of test results and recommended treatment for pneumonia with effusion.
-Gm = Gram; neg = negative; pos = positive; VATS = video-assisted thoracic surgery In the presence of radiographically visible fluid, careful positioning of the infant and thoracentesis after sterile preparation of the sampling site may yield diagnostic findings on Gram stain, direct microscopy, and/or culture.
+In the presence of radiographically visible fluid, careful positioning of the infant and thoracentesis after sterile preparation of the sampling site may yield diagnostic findings by Gram staining, direct microscopy, and/or culture.
 If the Gram stain or the culture result from the pleural fluid is positive or the WBC count is higher than 1000 cells/mL, by definition, the patient has an empyema, which may require drainage for complete resolution.
 Ultrasonography may reveal smaller fluid pockets and facilitate safer sampling under direct visualization.
-Although data from neonates are insufficient to draw conclusions, studies in older populations suggest a very high correlation with culture of lung tissue and/or blood.
-Other therapeutic decisions can be made based on the properties of the effusion (see Complications).

 For more information, see Infections of the Lung, Pleura, and Mediastinum.